 The Route: From Siwa Polana to the Shelter

 The trail starts at **Siwa Polana**.
-For the first 3.5 kilometers, the road is paved with asphalt, making it incredibly easy for strollers and wheelchairs.
+For the first 3.5 kilometers, the road is paved with asphalt, making it very easy for strollers and wheelchairs.
 After this, it turns into a hard-packed gravel road that continues all the way to the mountain shelter at the top.

 - The "Rakoń" Train: A small tractor-pulled train runs every 30 minutes during peak season, taking you the first 3.5km for a small fee.